Col. Jin H. Pak becomes the 58th Quartermaster General

 |0

-This work, Col. Jin H. Pak becomes the 58th Quartermaster General [Image 2 of 2], by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Jin H. Pak becomes the 58th Quartermaster General, by Chad Menegay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT